|

 Main Index Page About Your Host Send Me E-Mail Browse the Archives Read My Work |

-Colby Cosh is a freelance writer living and occasionally even working in Edmonton, Alberta.
+Colby Cosh is a writer and editor who lives in, and occasionally even works in, Edmonton, Alberta.
 He has been called "the best writer in the blogosphere", "Canada's most talented young non-fiction writer", and "one of those rare writers whose prose can bring to life the hallowed memory of H.L.
 Mencken."
 This last one is a little more likely to bring to life the angry, vengeful zombie of H.L.
 Mencken, but kind words are always appreciated.